emanbuc/keithley-2450-EIS/docs/EIS-for-batteries.md

 In remote operation mode a computer (controller) is programmed to send sequences of commands to an instrument.
 The controller orchestrates the actions of the instrumentation.

 The controller is typically programmed to request measurement results from the instrumentation and make test sequence decisions based on those measurements.
-Keithley 2450 support GPIB, SCPI, and TSP remote command set.
+Keithley 2450 support GPIB, SCPI, and TSP command set fro remote controlled operation.

-### Local Stand-Alone Operations

-TO BE COMPLETED

 ## The Test Script Processor (TSP®)